Skip to Main Content

 Annotated Bibliographies [section 5.132 of MLA Handbook, 9th Edition]

-"Style a source in an annotated bibliography just as you would one in a list of works cited, and then append an annotation to the end of the entry, indented an inch from the start of the entry (to distinguish it from the half-inch hanging ident of entries composed of more than one line).
+Style a source in an annotated bibliography just as you would one in a list of works cited.
+Add an annotation under the citation, indented one (1) inch under the citation to distinguish it from the 1/2 inch (.5) hanging ident of the citation (citations usually include more than one line).

 In an annotated bibliography, the annotations should generally be no more than one paragraph.
 If however, you need several paragraphs, indent each one but do not add an extra space between paragraphs.
 Follow your instructor's guidelines on the use of phrases or full sentences and the length of annotations.